ThinkDataEd/curriculum/docs/unit3/lesson9.md

 !!! note "Essential Concepts: "
-    Surveys ask simple, straightforward questions in order to collect data that can be used to answer statistical questions.
+    Surveys ask simple, straightforward questions in order to collect data that can be used to answer statistical investigative questions.
 Writing such questions can be hard (but fun)!

 ###**Lesson:**
 1. Introduce one of the videos listed above by informing students that they will be watching a clip